COVID-19 vaccines are safe.

 COVID-19 vaccines allow you to do more.

-Once you have been fully vaccinated—meaning, at least two weeks have passed since your second dose of the Pfizer or Moderna vaccine or a single dose of the Johnson & Johnson vaccine—you can start doing more in your own life, including going maskless in certain settings.
+Once you have been fully vaccinated—meaning, at least two weeks have passed since your second dose of the Pfizer or Moderna vaccine or a single dose of the Johnson & Johnson vaccine—you can start doing more in your own life.

 COVID-19 vaccines will help to end the pandemic.